NT Part H6 Energy efficiency

 This Part is intended to improve the efficient use of energy in building design and construction, as well as the energy usage by key equipment installed in a building.

-A building must have, to the degree necessary, a level of building sealing against air leakage to facilitate the efficient use of energy for artificial heating and cooling appropriate to—
+A building must have, to the degree necessary, a level of thermal performance to facilitate the efficient use of energy for artificial heating and cooling appropriate to—

 - the function and use of the building; and